 A Halberd was based on a long wooden shaft that could vary in length.
 Initial halberds had a length of six feet.
 One end of the shaft was the blunt, solid end.
 On the other hand, a pool axe was fitted to the shaft so that on its back a hook was also attached.
 Finally, at this other end of the wooden shaft which was pointed towards the enemy was a sharp pike.

 The medieval halberd weapons were made by blacksmiths who used iron and steel in forging these weapons.
 One of the key reasons why this weapon was popular was that it was very cheap to produce and at the same time, was very effective.
 In some cases, strips of metal were added to the wooden shaft so as to reinforce the strength of the shaft itself and to allow the wielder to strike the head with greater force.
 Different innovations on the original basic design of halberds took place in different parts of Europe.

 Another disadvantage of using a halberd was that the wielder could not use a shield at the same time, which was a problem if the combat turned to close quarters during the course of the war.
-Moreover, the halberd footman had to be organised and stand close to each other so as to minimise the possibility of enemies coming at close quarters.
-Any defect in this organisation could easily diminish the efficacy of halberds.
+Moreover, the halberd footman had to be organized and stand close to each other so as to minimize the possibility of enemies coming at close quarters.
+Any defect in this organization could easily diminish the efficacy of halberds.

 The halberd was a type of pole-arm weapon which was invented by Swiss soldiers in the 14th century.
 The weapon was innovative for its age, effective, and particularly cheap to produce.
 It combined an axe, a hook, and a pike at one end of a long wooden shaft that was wielded by the soldier.